holoviz/panel/doc/tutorials/beginner/develop_editor.md

 ![Tooltip of FastListTemplate](../../_static/images/develop_editor_hover.png)

 :::{admonition} Note
-The tooltip of Panel components normally provide an *example* code snippet and a *Reference* link.
+The tooltip of Panel components normally provide an *Example* code snippet and a *Reference* link.
 The *Reference* link makes it very easy to navigate to the reference guides on the Panel web site for more information.
 :::

 :::{admonition} Note